alisaifee/coredis/docs/source/compatibility.rst

 SORT_RO
 *******

-Sort the elements in a list, set or sorted set.
-Read-only variant of SORT.
+Returns the sorted elements of a list, a set, or a sorted set.

 - Documentation: `SORT_RO <https://redis.io/commands/sort_ro>`_
 - Implementation: :meth:`~coredis.Redis.sort_ro`